jai-jk/CV/README.md

 **FreshGeo Ltd** (Oct 2020 to Dec 2020)
 _Customer Success & Support Manager_

-- Any experience relavent to software development
+- Any experience relevant to software development

 **Pedagogy Auras UK Ltd** (Apr 2016 to Sep 2020)
 _Customer Service/Experience Associate_

-- Any experience relavent to software development
+- Any experience relevant to software development

 ## Skills

-Consider skills relavent to software development.
+Consider skills relevant to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.

 #### This Skill